kellytr/pioreactor-led-calibration-plugin/README.md

 This plugin is also available on the Pioreactor web interface, in the _Plugins_ tab.
 Downloading from the web interface will install on all Pioreactors in a cluster.

+## Run your calibration

-Then run the calbration by typing into your command line:
+Type into your command line:

 ```
 pio run led_calibration